WHusssain937/Milestone-Project-3/README.md

 Star Rating System
 I would like to added a star rating system instead of a numbered one in future projects.

+Technologies Used

+These are the following languages, frameworks and libraries used in this project:

+HTML
+This was used to build the site and input content.

+CSS
+This was the second language used to style the site.

+Python
+This was the third language used to run the backend of the website and its functions

+Jquery
+This library was used to to allow the Materialize modal, collapsible, sidenav and tooltips to work.

+Materialize
+This framework was used to create a structure to the site and it was used to create the navbar, sidenav, collapsible and more.

+Material icons
+This icon library was used to place icons in my project such as the icons in the collapsible.

+Font Awesome
+This icon library was also used to place icons in my project such as the icons in the navbar and footer.

+Google Fonts
+This project was used to inlude the font 'Sriracha' in my project.

+Flask Framework
+This framework was used to build the site.

+MongoDB
+This database was used to store the information inputting in the site.